-Hi, my name is Liz.
+Finding Your Passion in Visual Arts and studying for a visual arts education in today’s high tech world: Hi, my name is Liz.
 I am one of the counselors here at ReadyEdgeGo.
 My area of expertise is visual and digital arts.
 I am currently in my second year of teaching visual arts subjects at high school and middle school levels.
 Art has been a passion of mine ever since I was a little girl.
 I was always encouraged by my parents to explore my creative side.
 My love for art grew because my mom has always been a very creative person.
 Growing up, she would always have some kind of camera with her whether it was a Polaroid or a disposable one.

 Photography was by far her favorite hobby and she inspired me to learn more about visual arts.
 I enjoy seeing parents encourage their children to explore their creativity.
 I believe exposure to visual arts at a young age can help students develop an appreciation for art.
 Even learning about the history of art can allow students to develop an interest in art.
 I actually never took any art classes outside of school when I was growing up.
 The art classes I would take in school were just basic painting, drawing, and ceramics.
 My creative side started at home.

 The arts in the education system have definitely evolved ever since I was a kid up until now.
-High schools now offer a great range of art courses.
+High schools now offer a great range of visual arts classes.
 Because of that, I highly encourage students to take at least 4-5 different art courses in high school.
 Learning how to make art is like learning a whole new skill.
+Taking the many types of visual arts class provides a clearer picture to where you want your future to go.
 The possibilities are endless.
-With the development of technology, there are things like digital painting, digital drawing, and digital design.
+With the development of technology, there are things like digital painting, digital drawing, 3d modeling degree, art advertising, and digital design.
 Everything is now digital which has made it so much easier for students to learn the skill of art.

-Another wonderful career within the arts is 3-D modeling.
+Another wonderful career within the arts is 3D modeling careers.
 3-D modeling is very well rounded and it’s used not just within art but for engineering, industrial design, and even the medical field.
 It’s definitely a degree in the arts that is very well-rounded.
 Note that getting an art degree is very hands-on.
-For students who are interested in getting into art, I recommend going to art shows and local galleries.
+For students who are interested in getting into art, go to art shows and local galleries.
 Start by searching up if your city has any museums or upcoming gallery exhibitions.
 A lot of the time, you might even get the chance to meet the artist and ask any questions regarding their creative process.
 This is a great way to learn about the process it takes to put together an exhibition.

 See you soon!